OpenDreamKit/OpenDreamKit.github.io/_posts/2018/2018-06-18-bridging-the-gap-between-literate-programming-and-teaching-modules.markdown

 - Development of the Modules-template for jekyll
 - Support to ongoing courses at the University of Sheffield and case study on the technology
 - Creation of nbjekyll (avaiable from PyPI)
-- Development of [nbval](https://github.com/computationalmodelling/nbval) which faciliates the testing of Jupyter notebooks (note this uses pytest)
+- Development of [nbval](https://github.com/computationalmodelling/nbval) which faciliates the testing of Jupyter notebooks (note this works as a plugin for pytest)